-One of the most powerful ways of identifying key elements in cancer is through recurrence analysis to discover regions that mutate more than expected.
+One of the most powerful ways of identifying key elements in cancer genomes is through recurrence analysis, the objective of which is to discover regions that undergo greater mutation than expected.
 Hence, we first attempted to construct an accurate background mutation rate (BMR) model in a wide range of cancer types.
-However, this is a challenging problem since the somatic mutation process can be influenced by numerous confounding factors (in the form of both external genomic factors and local sequence context factors), which without appropriate correction can result in many false positives or negatives \{cite 23770567}.
-Here, we tackled these problems by removing effects of confounding factors in a cancer-specific manner.
-Specifically, we separated the whole genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
-For each category, we used a negative binomial regression of the mutation counts against features like replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
+However, BMR estimation is a challenging problem: the somatic mutation process can be influenced by numerous confounding factors (in the form of both external genomic factors and local sequence context factors), and without appropriate correction, these confounders can result in many false positives or negatives \{cite 23770567}.

+We address the issues associated with confounding factors in a cancer-specific manner.
+Specifically, we separated the whole-genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
+For each category, we used a negative binomial regression of the mutation counts against 475 features from 300 cell types, including replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
 In contrast to methods that use unmatched data \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
 Notably the combination of many different genomic significantly improves the estimation accuracy in multiple cancer types (Fig 2 B).
-Also, it is worth mentioning that due to the correlated nature of these genomic features, some cancers without features from apparently matched cell types can still automatically learn from related cell types and achieve a decent BMR precision.
-Hence, our analyses could be easily extended to other cancer types..
+It is also worth noting that, due to the correlated nature of these genomic features, some cancers without features from apparently matched cell types can still automatically learn from related cell types and achieve a good BMR precision.
+Hence, our analyses may easily be extended to other cancer types.

-A second step to utilize the ENCODE data in the recurrence analysis in cancer is to maximize the statistical power of burden tests.
+Our next step entailed maximizing the statistical power of burden tests.
 In traditional analysis, a comprehensive set of annotations is usually thought to be beneficial.
-However, testing every possible nucleotide in the genome in mutation burden analysis will significantly reduce statistical power (see supplements).
-First, in terms of an individual test, focusing on shorter core regions with true functional impact would significantly improve the computation power.
-Hence, we trimmed the conventional annotations, such as enhancers, to the key regions by looking into shapes of various signal tracks (see supplements).
-Besides, burden tests would be subject to large penalty from multiple test correction on a large number of annotations, which might include inaccurate or inactive regulatory elements.
-Therefore, we tried to focus on a minimum number of high confident annotations to look for burdened regions.
-Particularly for enhancers, we started from searching for regions supported by multiple evidence.
-We first proposed a machine learning algorithm CASPER to combine shapes of signal tracks from DNase-seq and a battery of 5 to 10 histone modification marks.
+However, testing every possible nucleotide in the genome in mutation burden analysis would significantly reduce statistical power (see supplement).
+First, in terms of an individual test, focusing on shorter core regions with true functional impact would significantly improve computational power.
+Hence, we trimmed the conventional annotations, such as enhancers, to key regions by looking into shapes of various signal tracks (see supplement).
+In addition, burden tests would be subject to large penalties from multiple test correction on large numbers of annotations, many of which may include inaccurate or inactive regulatory elements.

+We therefore focused on a minimum number of high-confidence annotations in our search for burdened regions.
+With a particular focus on enhancers, we started by searching for regions supported by multiple evidence.
+We first proposed a machine learning algorithm (CASPER) to combine shapes of signal tracks from DNase-seq and a battery of 5 to 10 histone modification marks.
 We then assembled the CASPER predictions with peaks called from STARR-seq experiments, which directly read out candidate enhancers in the genome.
-Such an integrative approach enables accurate enhancers definitions (see supplements).
-We also reconciled these enhancers with the main encyclopedia annotations by reporting the overlapped ones and providing new IDs to the novel ones.
+Such an integrative approach enables accurate enhancer definitions (see supplement).
+We also reconciled these enhancers with the main encyclopedia annotations by reporting the overlapping regions and providing new IDs to those which were novel.